 There are many reasons why an individual might be missing teeth.
 First things first, you need to ensure that you’ve addressed the underlying cause of your tooth loss.
 Gum disease, tooth decay, or injury all contribute to tooth loss and usually require additional treatment.
 Make sure you’re in the clear with your dentist before pursuing replacement options.

 If you have missing teeth but aren’t worried about the aesthetic impacts, you may be wondering why do I need to replace my missing teeth?
 Replacing missing teeth doesn’t just improve your smile.
-According to Healthline, “your teeth are designed to work together, so missing one or more teeth can sometimes impact speech, eating, and over time cause other problems.”
-Aside from difficulty chewing, missing teeth create greater stress on your jaw bone.
+According to Healthline, “Your teeth are designed to work together, so missing one or more teeth can sometimes impact speech, eating, and over time cause other problems.”
+Aside from difficulty chewing, missing teeth create greater stress on your jawbone.
 Over time, this repeated impact can lead to serious complications like bone loss.

 Options for Replacing Your Missing Teeth

 Depending on the location and extent of your tooth loss, certain replacement options might be better suited to address your needs.
-In addition to the cost of the treatment, you should consider the durability of the appliance and the aesthetic appearance.
+In addition to the cost of the treatment, you should consider the durability of the appliance and its aesthetic appearance.
 For instance, if you’re replacing a tooth in the front of your mouth you may be more concerned with procuring a realistic replacement than with durability.
 Talk with your dentist about your options to narrow down the search.

 Generally speaking, there are three main categories for tooth replacement solutions: dental bridges, dentures, and dental implants.
 Here are some of the pros and cons for each replacement method.